-Hurricane Sally brought 6 ft. of storm surge and flooding of up to 30 inches when it came ashore along the Gulf Coast.
+Hurricane IAN brought record breaking surge when it came ashore along the Gulf Coast.
 Homeowner’s insurance provides coverage for some forms of water damage, such as if hurricane winds blow debris through your window and rain damages your carpeting.
-Flooding or storm surge damage caused by […]
+Flooding or storm surge damage caused by a hurricane will not be covered by your homeowner’s […]

 Category: Uncategorized